chr1st0scli/RainLisp/RainLisp/Docs/quick-start/variables.md

 ```
 -> *5*

-> You have a lot of freedom in choosing names for your variables, but they can't start with a number or use a reserved keyword.
+> You have a lot of freedom in choosing names for your variables, but they can't start with a number or use a reserved word.

 > A variable is defined in the current scope.
 In the above examples, we defined the variable `my-var`
 in the top-level or global scope.